ad-si/adriansieber-com/_posts/2016-05-16-fold-wrap-lines-to-fit-in-specified-width.md

 ![Screenshot of command line output of `fold -s example.txt`]( /img/fold-file-spaces-screenshot.png)

-If you don't want use the custom terminal width for wrapping you can set up a custom one with the `-w` flag and also combine it with the `-s` flag:
+If you don't want to use the custom terminal width for wrapping you can set up a custom one with the `-w` flag and also combine it with the `-s` flag: